-- (2) Mountains are represented by the symbol and denote relatively extreme grades which rise at least 2,000 feet above the surrounding "flat" land surface; - (3) Hills are denoted by the symbol and represent relatively steep grades which rise at least 200 feet above the surrounding land surface.
-Usually the surface area immediately adjoining these rises is rugged; - (4) Mixed forests are shown using the symbol and are comprised of a variable grouping of deciduous and coniferous trees and associated plant species; - (5) "Pine forests" are represented by the symbol and are almost exclusively coniferous in nature; - (6) Hedgerows, brush, and thickets are illustrated with the symbol ; - (7) Primary rivers are represented by the symbol and are navigable; - (8) Secondary rivers are represented by the symbol and are non-navigable by vessels with a draft of more than two feet; - (9) Streams are represented by the symbol , and are completely non-navigable;
+- (2) Mountains are represented by the symbol relatively extreme grades which rise at least 2,000 feet above the surrounding "flat" land surface; - (3) Hills are denoted by the symbol and represent relatively steep grades which rise at least 200 feet above the surrounding land surface.
+Usually the surface area immediately adjoining these rises is rugged; - (4) Mixed forests are shown using the symbol and are comprised of a variable grouping of deciduous and coniferous trees and associated plant species; - (5) "Pine forests" are represented by the symbol \$4444 and are almost exclusively coniferous in nature; - (6) Hedgerows, brush, and thickets are illustrated with the symbol ; - (7) Primary rivers are represented by the symbol and are navigable; - (8) Secondary rivers are represented by the symbol and are non-navigable by vessels with a draft of more than two feet; - (9) Streams are represented by the symbol , and are completely non-navigable;

-- (27) Lakes are represented by the symbol

-- (29) Extremely rough terrain may be represented by a light shade of brown or grey coloring and encompasses pebbly or rocky surface, breaks, small ridges and hills, etc.;

-- (30) Desert is represented by the symbol

-- (31) Shoals are shown using the symbol;

-- (32) Reefs are represented by the symbol
+- (27) Lakes are represented by the symbol as are large ponds; - (28) Dunes are shown using the symbol - (29) Extremely rough terrain may be represented by a light shade of brown or grey coloring and encompasses pebbly or rocky surface, breaks, small ridges and hills, etc.; - (30) Desert is represented by the symbol - (31) Shoals are shown using the symbol - (32) Reefs are represented by the symbol - (33) Ruins are denoted by the symbol ... - (34) Swamps are shown using the symbol .

-as are large ponds;

-- (33) Ruins are denoted by the symbol • - (34) Swamps are shown using the symbol .
 All marshlands of significant size fall into this category; - (35) Jungle appears as and is so labeled.
-It differs in coloration from other mixed forests, being shown in a brighter green. - (36) Dry or periodic lakes are represented by the blue symbol - 37) Steep ridge faces are depicted by the symbol ; on high side, there is a gentle slope away from the drop. - (10) Intermittent watercourses are shown using the symbol and are dependent on rainfall etc.; - (11) Glaciers and iceflows are represented by the symbol - (12) Mountain snowfields and snowy regions have no coloring, but may be noticeable by virtue of the contrast with surrounding color;

-- (13) Primary roads are denoted by the symbol ;

-- (16) Bridges are represented by the symbol ; - (17) Fords are shown using the symbol ; - (18) Cities are represented by the symbol And the symbol and their relative size is dependent upon the width of the symbol.
-The red coloring signifies a non-military settlement site with civilian character; - (19) Towns are represented by the red symbol - (20) Manor houses or "Great Houses" are shown using the red symbol ; - (21) Citadels and huge castle complexes are represented by the yellowish symbol is ; - (22) Small castles/holds/towers/keeps etc. are denoted by the yellowish symbol A .
-Military sites are all given a yellowish color;
+It differs in coloration from other mixed forests, being shown in a brighter green. - (36) Dry or periodic lakes are represented by the blue symbol - 37) Steep ridge faces are depicted by the symbol ; on high side, there is a gentle slope away from the drop. - (10) Intermittent watercourses are shown using the symbol and are dependent on rainfall etc.; - (11) Glaciers and iceflows are represented by the symbol - (12) Mountain snowfields and snowy regions have no coloring, but may be noticeable by virtue of the contrast with surrounding color; - (13) Primary roads are denoted by the symbol ; - (14) Secondary roads are denoted by the symbol ----- ; - (15) Trails/tracks are shown by the symbol ; - (16) Bridges are represented by the symbol ; - (17) Fords are shown using the symbol =; - (18) Cities are represented by the symbol And their relative size is dependent upon the width of the symbol.
+The red coloring signifies a non-military settlement site with civilian character; - (19) Towns are represented by the red symbol - (20) Manor houses or "Great Houses" are shown using the red symbol - (21) Citadels and huge castle complexes are represented by the yellowish symbol